Greetings mate and Welcome aboard!

 Yes, you guessed right.

-It’s the infamous glue issue which turns out to be another arts and crafts endeavor gone horribly awry.
+It’s the infamous glue issue which turns out to be another arts and crafts project gone horribly wrong.

 Basically, Dekoni manufactures a super expensive pad that HIFIMAN should make themselves which just seems utterly asinine when you think about it.